 Winter Meditation Programs: Relax and Open Your Heart with Mindfulness

 The clinic will once again offer two meditation programs at our regular times - Tuesday evenings from 5:30 - 7:00 pm and Wednesdays from 12:00 to 1:00 pm.
-Registration will open in the New Year.
+To access the registration form go to group programs.

 Free New Program: Dealing with Dementia in your Family: A Skills-Based Approach

 The clinic is pleased to have the opportunity to offer the CARERS(Coaching, Advocacy, Respite, Education, Relationship, Simulation) Program this March 2019.
 This program is a 8 session skill-based group for family caregivers of people with Dementia.
 The focus is on practical skills-based tools and emotional supports needed to provide care for family members with dementia.
 To learn more about this free program and to register go to group programs.

 It is an unfortunate fact that many children and adolescents experience traumatic events such as child abuse, domestic violence, rape, violent crime, community violence, natural disasters, war, terrorism and the death of loved ones under traumatic circumstances.
 Trauma-Focused Cognitive Behavior Therapy (TF-CBT) is an evidence-based treatment developed to help children and their parents or other caregivers overcome the negative effects of trauma and traumatic grief.
 TF-CBT is a clinic-based, short-term treatment that teaches children skills in stress management, cognitive processing, communication, problem-solving and safety.

 Through a generous donation from the Canadian Crime Victims Foundation, York University Psychology Clinic is able offer free of charge Trauma-Focused Cognitive Behavior Therapy (TF-CBT) to a number of children or youth who has been a victim of a violent crime or impacted by crime as a result of having a family member who was a victim.